OlympusDAO-Education/Documentation/glossary.md

 ### RFV

-Risk Free Value, is the amount of funds the treasury guarantees to use for backing $OHM.
+Risk Free Value, is the amount of funds the treasury guarantees to use for backing OHM.

 ### SLP

 Sushiswap Liquidity Provider, is the token received when providing liquidity on Sushiswap.
-For instance LP bonds require SLP tokens of the $OHM / $DAI pair.
+For instance LP bonds require SLP tokens of the OHM / DAI pair.